italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 The *Refresh Token* MUST NOT be valid (difference between *iat* and *exp*) more than 30 days.

-If at the expiration of the validity period the RP makes a request to the OP, the OP MUST return an error as the result of the request.
+If the Refresh Token is not valid (expired or revoked) and the RP send a request of refresh to the OP, the OP MUST return an error as the result of the request.

 .. admonition:: |cieid-icon|